30 November - 14 February 2023

 The information we request under each tab is described below.

-List the organisations participating in the application.
-Participating organisations shall fulfil the Swedish Research Council’s criteria for approved administrating organisations Opens in new window..
+List the organisations that participate in the application.
+Participating organisations must be administrating organisations approved by the Swedish Research Council.

 The abstract shall include a brief description of the following: